 Quick Access Toolbar:

-This bar is one of the most important parts of Microsoft Word Window 2019.
-It is also located at the top of the screen, on the left corner just above the File Tab.
+This bar is one of the most important parts of Microsoft Word Window.
+It is also located at the top of the screen, in the left corner just above the File Tab.
 It is the place for the most frequently used commands.
 You can customize this Toolbar by clicking the little arrow that displays some more commands such as “New” which refers to opening a new document, “Open” which implies displaying a document that we have saved on our computer, “Undo” reverse the previous action or “Redo” do the action again, and “Save” to save the current document.

-The title bar is also one of the parts of Microsoft Word window.
+The title bar is also one of the parts of the Microsoft Word window.
 It is located at the center and top of the document window and shows the name of the program or document.
-There, when we open Microsoft Word document, we can read the title as Document1 – Word.
+There, when we open a Microsoft Word document, we can read the title as Document1 – Word.
 It refers to a general name displayed by the program software.
 When we save our document, we can replace that name with a personalized one related to our file.

-The 1st is the “X” icon that used to close the window of the Microsoft Word document we are working on.
+The 1st is the “X” icon that is used to close the window of the Microsoft Word document we are working on.
 And the 02nd component is a double box icon which is located in the center of the previous ones and used to maximize or enlarge the document.
 The 03rd icon is a dash “_” used to minimize the document we are working on.

 In Microsoft Word 2019, the File tab replaces the Microsoft Office button from Word 2007.
 Microsoft Office button is the circular button that is located in some operating systems at the bottom and in others at the top, on the left side.
 You can click it to see the backstage view.
 In this tab, where you can see the previously opened or saved files, create a new document, print a document, and do other operations.